Aspendos International Opera and Ballet Festival

 The Aspendos International Opera and Ballet Festival (in Turkish: Aspendos Uluslararası Opera ve Bale Festivali) has been organized in Aspendos, near Antalya, Turkey by the Turkish State Opera and Ballet directorate since 1994 with international participation by opera and ballet companies from several countries.
-The festival is held annually each June and July in the two-thousand-year-old Roman theatre.
+The festival is held annually each September in the two-thousand-year-old Roman theatre.
 The theatre is noted as one of the best preserved antique theatres in the world, with many original features of the building remaining intact.

 Organisation

 The first Aspendos International Opera and Ballet Festival was organized by the Turkish State Opera and Ballet in 1994.
 It achieved international status in 1998, and now has international participation by opera and ballet companies from several countries.
 The festival is held annually each June and July in the two-thousand-year-old Roman theatre.
 The theatre is noted as one of the best preserved antique theatres in the world, with many original features of the building remaining intact.
 The audience capacity is 2–4000 people.